sebastien-lempens/r3f-flow-field-particles/README.md

 </a>

 ## Overview
-The `FlowFieldParticles` component is a customizable React component built with React Three Fiber and Drei.
+The `FlowFieldParticles` component is a customizable React component built with React Three Fiber.
 It renders an animated particle system that simulates particle flow using a GPU computation renderer.
 This component is ideal for creating dynamic, interactive, and optimized particle effects that respond to mouse movement.

 ## Features
 - Customizable particle shapes (disc, ring, sphere, square).